Skip to main content

 Lizard Peak and Aubrey Hills GPX Track

-I will always provide a free route map, but you can also download a hike/drive GPX to assist you and to help support my site.
-Before sharing my GPX tracks with others, please remember my site is a free resource and I'm charging nominal fees to offset my substantial costs.
+I need to offset my substantial website costs somehow!
+You can download a hike/drive GPX to assist you here.
+Before sharing my GPX tracks with others, please remember my site is otherwise a free resource.

 The first objective for us would be to take the official trail loop that heads up to Lizard Peak.
 This route starts along a very wide trail, which leads into a wash.
 A trail marker points out of the wash and started to ascend the east slope of Lizard Peak.
 On the way, we took a small detour to visit what SARA Park advertises as the "Lizard Geoglyph".
 It's just a modern-made lizard sculpture, not a petroglyph.
 Back on the trail, we ascended the steep trail and encountered a fun, short Class 3 move to get over a cliff band and reach the saddle on the north side of Lizard Peak.
 Class 2 along the trail led to Lizard Peak's summit.
 To continue the loop, we started south on tight trail switchbacks, which wrapped around a buch of little cliffs and then continued at the base of the major cliff band that surrounds much of Lizard Peak.
 The views here were the best of the day, accentuated by the pleasant sesnsation of walking on a trail.